The Contestant Reveals How a Naked Starving Man Birthed Reality TV (and Maybe the Eggplant Emoji)

 One of the few viewers who knows the real Tomoaki Hamatsu recognizes the spectacle as “bizarre and grotesque.”

-But it is also new: As Contestant reminds us, it aired before reality competitions like Big Brother, in the same year, 1998, that the Jim Carrey film The Truman Show had as its high concept the notion that people might watch a man without his knowledge, at all times.
+But it is also new: As Contestant reminds us, it aired before reality competitions like Big Brother, before fairly regular people could appear on television.

 As Tsuchiya notes, Nasubi could have left anytime.
 His door was unlocked.

-He conveniently leaves out the part about Nasubi being naked, and having no idea where he is.
+But as he conveniently leaves out: Nasubi was naked and had no idea where he was.

 And yet: the film isn’t just a shocked recounting of the insane spectacle lightly summarized here.
 Nasubi, as we are reassured by his own on-camera interviews, is alive, and looks good.

-But the film has many more surprises in store, and its to Tutley’s great credit that she doesn’t just focus on the most ghastly period of Nasubi’s life, but on what comes after.
+But the film has many more surprises in store, and its to Titley’s great credit that she doesn’t just focus on the most ghastly period of Nasubi’s life, but on what comes after.

 In these moments, The Contestant becomes not just shocking and compulsively watchable — which it certainly is — but also transcendent, and moving.
 It lifts you from shock and outrage to the higher emotions, through the eyes of a man who has endured, unwittingly, the eyes of his whole country.

-The Contestant is now playing at the Santa Barbara International Film Festival.
-Screening details are here.

-Main image: The Contestant.
+Main image: The Contestant